-- b.
+- i.
+Provider Types - i.
+Eligible provider types for the OHH include OTPs and OBOT providers. - 11.
+Behavioral Health Home (BHH) (Optional Benefit to be provided by approved Contactors) - a.
+BHH will provide comprehensive care management and coordination services to Medicaid beneficiaries with a serious mental illness or serious emotional disturbance.
+For enrolled beneficiaries, the BHH will function as the central point of contact for directing patient-centered care across the broader health care system.
+Beneficiaries will work with an interdisciplinary team of providers to develop a person-centered health action plan to best manage their care.
+The model will also elevate the role and importance of Peer Support Specialists and Community Health Workers to foster direct empathy and raise overall health and wellness.
+In doing so, this will attend to a beneficiary's complete health and social needs.
+Participation is voluntary and enrolled beneficiaries may opt-out at any time. - b.
 BHH receives reimbursement for providing the following federally mandated core services: - i.
 Comprehensive care management - ii.
 Care coordination and health promotion - iii.
 Comprehensive transitional care - iv.
 Patient and family support - v.
 Referral to community and support services - c.
-The Contractor, serving as the LE, will be responsible for the administrative oversight, coordination, and provision of BHH services. - d.
-The Contractor must meet all requirements indicated in the BHH Handbook, and all other Medicaid laws, regulations, policies, and procedures (reference the following MDHHS website: www.michigan.gov/BHH) - e.
-The Contractor is responsible for the selection and paneling of designated Behavioral Health Home Partners (BHHPs), coordination of enrollment through the Waiver Support Application, payment, health information technology, coordination of services, and other requirements cited in the approved State Plan, Policy, and theBHH Handbook. - f.
-The Contractor must execute a contract with BHHPs to ensure an adequate network of providers to meet thestate plan defined requirements. - g.
-The Contractor must provide technical assistance and training to current and prospective BHHPs tosuccessfully operationalize the BHH program. - 12.
-Long-Term Support Services
+Contractor, serving as the LE, will be responsible for the administrative oversight, coordination, and provision of BHH services. - d.
+Contractor must meet all requirements indicated in the BHH Handbook, and all other Medicaid laws, regulations, policies, and procedures (reference the following MDHHS website: www.michigan.gov/bhh) - e.
+Contractor is responsible for the selection and paneling of designated Behavioral Health Home Partners (BHHPs), coordination of enrollment through the Waiver Support Application, payment, health information technology, coordination of services, and other requirements cited in the approved State Plan, Policy, and the BHH Handbook. - f.
+Contractor must execute a contract with BHHPs to ensure an adequate network of providers to meet the state plan defined requirements. - g.
+Contractor must provide technical assistance and training to current and prospective BHHPs tosuccessfully operationalize the BHH program. - 12.
+Long-Term Support Services - a.
 Long Term Services and Supports (LTSS) provided under this Contract must be provided in a setting which complies with the 42 CFR 441.301(c)(4) requirements for home and community-based settings.
-The Contractor must establish and maintain a member advisory committee.
-The member advisory committee must include a reasonably representative sample of the LTSS population, or other individuals representing those beneficiaries, covered under this Contract.

-- 13. Maternity Outpatient Medical Services (MOMS) - a.
-The Contractor must provide medically necessary defined mental health benefits to women enrolled in the MOMSprogram. - 14.
-CMS Certified Community Behavioral Health Clinic (CCBHC) Demonstration b.
-PIHPs must comply with the CCBHC Demonstration Policy and the most current version of the corresponding MICCBHC Demonstration Handbook, as authorized by the policy.
-MDHHS may modify the MI CCBHC Demonstration Handbook as needed in accordance with the following parameters:

-Effective October 1, 2021, Contractors with certified CCBHC Demonstration Sites in their regions will execute the PIHP duties and responsibilities as cited and required by the MDHHS CCBHC Policy and the MDHHS MI CCBHCDemonstration Handbook to implement the CMH CCBHC Demonstration in accordance with Section 223 of the Protecting Access to Medicare Act of 2014.
+Contractor must establish and maintain a member advisory committee.
+The member advisory committee must include a reasonably representative sample of the LTSS population, or other individuals representing those beneficiaries, covered under this Contract. - 13.
+Maternity Outpatient Medical Services (MOMS) - a.
+Contractor must provide medically necessary defined mental health benefits to women enrolled in the MOMSprogram. - 14.
+CMS Certified Community Behavioral Health Clinic (CCBHC) Demonstration Contractors with certified CCBHC Demonstration Sites in their regions will execute the PIHP duties and responsibilities as cited and required by the MDHHS CCBHC Policy and the MDHHS MI CCBHC Demonstration Handbook to implement the CMH CCBHC Demonstration in accordance with Section 223 of the Protecting Access to Medicare Act of 2014.